 According to the Mozarteum this portrait was done in 1826, but this dating seems to be false since Thomas Spitzer already died on 15 August 1821.

-Curiously, Bauer turns the name Haas into "Häas", an error that was obviously caused by two scratches above the first "a" in Haas's name on the printing plate of the above list:
+Curiously, Bauer turns the name Haas into "Häas", an error which was obviously caused by two scratches above the first "a" in Haas's name on the printing plate of the above list.

 Of course the name of this tradesman was Haas.
-The name "Häas" doesn't exist except in Bauer's imagination.
-All the primary sources pertaining to the merchant Johann Georg Haas (1754-1826) in Vienna's archives are absolutely clear on this issue:
+The name "Häas" does not exist, except in Bauer's imagination.
+All the primary sources pertaining to the merchant Johann Georg Haas (1754-1826) in Vienna's archives are absolutely clear in concern of this issue.

 Johann Georg Haas's signature on his 1780 marriage contract (A-Wsa, Merkantilgericht, Fasz.
 3, 1.
 Reihe, H 61)

-It turns out however that Bauer desperately needs the hallucinated umlaut in "Häas" to establish a connection between Constanze Mozart's pearl necklace, Mozart's debt and Johann Georg Haas.
-Based on his willful renaming Bauer identifies the "famous Hesse", whom Constanze Mozart mentions in her will, as the Viennese "Galanteriewarenhändler" Johann Georg Haas, whom for the sake of this tormented identification he must call "Häas".
-Yet whoever knows even a little bit about jewelry and ivory sculpture in the 18th century realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Hess (1732-1800) or his younger brother, Paul Hess (1744-1798).
-Because of their miniature ivory sculptures, carved with inexplicable mastery, set on a blue background and covered with rock crystal glass, these two engravers (as they called themselves) have become truly legendary figures in the history of art.
+It turns out, however, that Bauer desperately needs the hallucinated umlaut in "Häas" to establish a connection between Constanze Mozart's pearl necklace, Mozart's debt and Johann Georg Haas.
+Based on his willful renaming, Bauer identifies the "famous Hesse", whom Constanze Mozart mentions in her will, as the Viennese "Galanteriewarenhändler" Johann Georg Haas whom, for the sake of this tormented identification, he must call "Häas".
+And yet, whoever knows even a little bit about jewelry and ivory sculpture in the eighteenth century realizes immediately that the "famous Hesse" can only refer to the really famous Sebastian Heß (1732-1800), or his younger brother Paul Heß (1744-1798).
+Because of their miniature ivory sculptures, carved with inexplicable mastery, set on a blue background and covered with rock crystal glass, these two engravers (as they modestly called themselves) have become truly legendary figures in the history of art.
 The Viennese Galanteriewarenhändler Johann Georg Haas (who was not a regular jeweler and therefore was not allowed to sell pearl necklaces) has no provable connection with Constanze Mozart's pearl necklace.

 Sebastian Heß: Centerpiece of the Maria-Theresia Brooch (2,4 x 1,7 cm)